 Six training sessions provide teachers with an overview of the Eat Well & Keep Moving program as well as a review of the curriculum’s classroom lessons.
 The training workshop is designed to last a total of six hours.

 This curriculum includes all units, planning tools, recipes, and parent materials.
-Units related to screen time and marketing:
+Units related to unhealthy food and beverage marketing:

 Staff Training

-Food & Fun Afterschool has several training strategies to help afterschool staff learn about and implement the curriculum, including a training video.
+Food & Fun After School has several training strategies to help afterschool staff learn about and implement the curriculum, including training videos.

 Parent Handouts

 These handouts – available in English, Spanish, and Chinese – include topic area information and tips for success for parents to create healthier environments for their children.
-Parent handout related to sugary drinks:
+Parent handouts related to

 – Take Control of TV